 If you choose to apply for a private loan, the university is willing to work with whichever lender you choose.
 Currently the university is only aware of the lenders listed below who provide private loans up to the Cost of Attendance to students who are studying outside of the U.S.

 Do You Need Money for School?
 Apply for Federal Student Aid (PDF, 3.5 MB) is a comprehensive resource from the Office of Federal Student Aid.
 Students who are U.S. citizens, eligible non-citizens, and who are enrolled in at least half time* in an eligible degree program are eligible to apply.
 For other eligibility requirements please refer to the Guide to Federal Student Aid.

-Recommended date for completion of FASFA and Master Promissory Note (Step 1 and 2) is July 1 to allow sufficient time for the first instalment of loan funding to be available in September.
-We will continue to process loan applications after this date, however we cannot guarantee loan funds will be available in September.
-Student must reapply each year.
+Recommended date for completion of FAFSA and Master Promissory Note (Steps 1 and 2) is July 1 to allow sufficient time for the first installment of loan funding to be available in September.
+We will continue to process loan applications after this date, however, we cannot guarantee loan funds will be available in September.
+Students must reapply each year.

 Final deadline – All federal aid must be processed and credited to a student's account before the last day of the semester; all information should be submitted no later than 45 days before the last day of classes to ensure sufficient time for processing student loan applications.

 Complete the Free Application for Federal Student Aid (FAFSA) (the Federal School code for Queen's University is G06679).